gbdev/pandocs/content/The_Cartridge_Header.md

 The Game Boy's boot procedure verifies the content of this bitmap (after it has displayed it), and LOCKS ITSELF UP if these bytes are incorrect.
-A CGB verifies only the first half ($18 bytes of) the bitmap, but others (for example a pocket gameboy) verify all $30 bytes.
+A CGB verifies only the first half ($18 bytes of) the bitmap, but others (for example a Game Boy pocket) verify all $30 bytes, as does the Game Boy Advance.

 ### 0134-0143 - Title